HGmin1159/HGmin1159.github.io/_posts/2021-10-06-secondorder3.md

  In addition to the Barrier Method, there is another method to solve the convex problems with inequality constraints: the Primal-Dual Interior Point Method.

  Compared with the barrier method, there are some characteristics in the interior point method.
-First of all, the barrier method runs the newton rapshon method several times along with barrier parameter t, but the interior point method runs it only once.
+First of all, the barrier method runs the newton raphson method several times along with barrier parameter t, but the interior point method runs it only once.
 Secondly, in the procedure of the barrier method, the target variables have to be in the feasible set, but in the interior point method, they don't have to be.
 Third, it could be more efficient but less intuitive.

  It is based on the perturbed KKT condition.
 Let's remark the perturbed KKT condition in the barrier method.